freneticmonkey/migrate/doc/CLI.md

 ## global flags
 Global Flags are common across all subcommands.

+> ### config-file
+  Filepath to YAML / JSON Configuration.
+If no path is specified the tool defaults to 'config.yml'.

 > ### config-url
   URL to YAML / JSON Configuration.
 If no URL is specified the tool uses the local 'config.yml' file.